jmgandarias/Python-Course/1. Introduction/Introduction.md

-These are some links that could be interesting to introduce Python programming language:
+There are some links that could be interesting to introduce Python programming language:

 Tutorial about while loops statements (at the same webpage there are others tutorials) www.tutorialspoint.com/python/python_while_loop.htm